shwetaAgrawal/ai-developer/challenges/Resources/Supporting Challenges/Challenge-00-Aspire-VS2022.md

 1. If your Aspire version number is lower than `8.2.0`, run `dotnet workload update` to ensure that you get the latest updates.

 :bulb: Congrats!
-You're ready for the Hackathon! :bulb: [Click Here](../../Challenge-00.md) to return to Challenge 0!
+You're ready for the workshop! :bulb: [Click Here](../../Challenge-00.md) to return to Challenge 0!